 Planning, Compliance & Risk Mitigation

-- Disaster Recovery/Business Continuity Planning.
-Info and templates for IT disaster recovery planning at U-M.
+- Disaster Recovery Management.
+Information and templates for IT disaster recovery planning at U-M.

 - Risk Analysis (RECON).
 A risk assessment methodology used to assess threats and vulnerabilities to mission critical U-M systems and applications, or to systems storing sensitive data.